Agenda in process...

 Elizabeth Gordon, Controller, Central Florida Foundation

-Over 400 community foundations are in limbo with the aging FIMS platform.
-These proactive actions will help prepare these foundations for the eventual transition from FIMS.
+Over 400 community foundations are in limbo with the aging FIMS platform and facing an eventual conversion to new software.
+These foundations will describe how their proactive actions has helped or will help prepare their foundations for the eventual transition from FIMS.

 Come hear from peers the journey of aligning the goals of an investment portfolio to the mission of a community foundation, by forming partnerships, exploring different options and educating board, staff and donors on the other 95%.
 Bert Feuss, Senior VP, Investments, Silicon Valley Community Foundation